Nothing stopping PM from signing stat dec – go ahead

 Who would’ve thought?

-When I used to be in early highschool within the early Sixties, we analysed an essay that predicted the urbanisation between Newcastle to Wollongong (“Sydney in 28 years: six cities with 9 million residents”, April 4).
-The writer postulated that at some point this entity can be referred to as Newsydgong.
-It was meant as a lamenting satire however it could appear it’s to turn into a actuality.
+When I used to be in early highschool within the early Nineteen Sixties, we analysed an essay that predicted the urbanisation between Newcastle to Wollongong (“Sydney in 28 years: six cities with 9 million residents”, April 4).
+The creator postulated that someday this entity could be generally known as Newsydgong.
+It was meant as a lamenting satire however it might appear it’s to change into a actuality.
 Chris McKimm, Karangi

 Centre of consideration